 1 g ground Urfa pepper flakes

-120 g peeled yellow carrots, cut into a julienne
+120 g peeled carrots, cut into a julienne

 lamb cooking liquid